As a bank, FMO strives to achieve strong financial returns – but as employees, we are just as driven about our achievements reaching beyond profit.

 FMO aims to achieve optimal environmental impact, currently achieving a ‘climate neutral’ rating.

-We compensate for our CO2 emissions per compliance with the Gold Standard, purchasing VERs (verified emission rights) through the Climate Neutral Group.
-These rights are endorsed with the highest ranking from the Dutch government and World Wildlife Fund.
+We compensate for our CO2 emissions per compliance with the Gold Standard, purchasing Verified Emission Reduction (VER) certificates through the Climate Neutral Group.
+These rights are endorsed with the highest ranking from the Dutch Government and World Wildlife Fund.

 We also compensate for CO2 emissions from employee use of public transport in their daily commutes.

 FMO offeres all employees an online course on the IFC Performance Standards, which guide our Environmental and Social Policy and offer insight into the sustainability aspects of our investment activities.
 Our intranet also offers resources to promotes sustainable living, working and travel practices – both in our professional and private lives.

 We prefer suppliers that offer an optimal combination of sustainable products, services and entrepreneurship.

 FMO signed an agreement on implementing certain standards for facility services personnel.
 This ‘golden standard’ has been developed by the labor union of FNV Schoonmakers.
 It underlines the importance of the working conditions for facility services personnel in general.

 Given them the much needed respect that they deserve, creating and stimulating their development and ensuring that they are part of the organisation they work for are central points in achieving a mutually successful relationship.